Tarjei400/lua-tools/README.md

 Aimed to use for finding spatial shapes like polygons in cartesian space.

 This is example of finding closest point in a grid (this is unfortunate example) however does its job.
-But if a set of points is rather random, its better to use this method instead :)
+But if distribution of points is rather random, its better to use this method instead :)

 ```
   	KDTree = require 'kdtree'